Skip to main content

 The Exercise Intensity Threshold

 The HGH response to exercise is directly proportional to the intensity of the effort.
 Research indicates a linear, dose-response relationship between exercise intensity and the amount of HGH released.
-The greatest stimulus occurs when exercise is performed above the for a sustained period, typically at least 10 minutes.
+The greatest stimulus occurs when exercise is performed above the lactate threshold for a sustained period, typically at least 10 minutes.

 This level of intensity creates a cascade of metabolic signals, including the production of lactate and catecholamines, that stimulate the hypothalamus and pituitary gland.
 The magnitude of this release is significant, yet it is an acute response, meaning the HGH levels rise and then fall back to baseline within a few hours post-exercise.